-- (A) The qualified low-income building is at least 15 years old. - (B) The qualified low-income building is a SRO, special needs housing, is in a rural area, or serves households with very low-income or extremely low-income residents. - (C) The qualified low-income building is serving households of very low-income or extremely low-income provided that the average income at time admission is not more than 45 percent of the median gross income, as determined under Section 42 of the Internal Revenue Code, adjusted by household size. - (D) The qualified low-income building would have insufficient credits under paragraphs (1) and (2) to complete substantial rehabilitation due to a low appraised value. - (d) The term "qualified low-income housing project" as defined in Section 42(c)(2) of the Internal Revenue Code is modified by adding the following requirements: - (1) The taxpayer shall be entitled to receive a cash distribution from the operations of the project, after funding required reserves, that, at the election of the taxpayer, is equal to: - (A) An amount not to exceed 8 percent of the lesser of: - (i) The owner equity that shall include the amount of the capital contributions actually paid to the housing sponsor and shall not include any amounts until they are paid on an investor note. - (ii) Twenty percent of the adjusted basis of the building as of the close of the first taxable year of the credit period. - (B) The amount of the cashflow from those units in the building that are not low-income units.
-For purposes of computing cashflow under this subparagraph, operating costs shall be allocated to the low-income units using the "floor space fraction," as defined in Section 42 of the Internal Revenue Code. - (C) Any amount allowed to be distributed under subparagraph (A) that is not available for distribution during the first five years of the compliance period may be accumulated and distributed any time during the first 15 years of the compliance period but not thereafter.
+(1) The taxpayer shall be entitled to receive a cash distribution from the operations of the project, after funding required reserves, that, at the election of the taxpayer, is equal to:

-(2) The limitation on return shall apply in the aggregate to the partners if the housing sponsor is a partnership and in the aggregate to the shareholders if the housing sponsor is an "S" corporation.
+- (A) An amount not to exceed 8 percent of the lesser of: - (i) The owner equity that shall include the amount of the capital contributions actually paid to the housing sponsor and shall not include any amounts until they are paid on an investor note. - (ii) Twenty percent of the adjusted basis of the building as of the close of the first taxable year of the credit period. - (B) The amount of the cashflow from those units in the building that are not low-income units.
+For purposes of computing cashflow under this subparagraph, operating costs shall be allocated to the low-income units using the "floor space fraction," as defined in Section 42 of the Internal Revenue-Code, relating to low-income housing credit Code. - (C) Any amount allowed to be distributed under subparagraph (A) that is not available for distribution during the first five years of the compliance period may be accumulated and distributed any time during the first 15 years of the compliance period but not thereafter. - (2) The limitation on return shall apply in the aggregate to the partners if the housing sponsor is a partnership and in the aggregate to the shareholders if the housing sponsor is an "S" corporation. - (3) The housing sponsor shall apply any cash available for distribution in excess of the amount eligible to be distributed under paragraph (1) to reduce the rent on rent-restricted units or to increase the number of rent-restricted units subject to the tests of Section 42(g)(1) of the Internal Revenue-Code, relating to in general Code. - (e) The provisions of Section 42(f) of the Internal Revenue Code, relating to definition and special rules relating to credit period, Code shall be modified as follows: - (1) The term "credit period" as defined in Section 42(f)(1) of the Internal Revenue Code, relating to credit period defined, Code is modified by substituting "four taxable years" for "10 taxable years." - (2) The special rule for the first taxable year of the credit period under Section 42(f)(2) of the Internal Revenue Code, relating to special rule for first year of credit period, Code shall not apply to the tax credit under this section.

-- (3) The housing sponsor shall apply any cash available for distribution in excess of the amount eligible to be distributed under paragraph (1) to reduce the rent on rent-restricted units or to increase the number of rent-restricted units subject to the tests of Section 42(g)(1) of the Internal Revenue Code. - (e) The provisions of Section 42(f) of the Internal Revenue Code shall be modified as follows: - (1) The term "credit period" as defined in Section 42(f)(1) of the Internal Revenue Code is modified by substituting "four taxable years" for "10 taxable years." - (2) The special rule for the first taxable year of the credit period under Section 42(f)(2) of the Internal Revenue Code shall not apply to the tax credit under this section. - (3) Section 42(f)(3) of the Internal Revenue Code is modified to read:
+(3) Section 42(f)(3) of the Internal Revenue-Code, relating to determination of applicable percentage with respect to increases in qualified basis after first year of credit period, Code is modified to read: